Skip to main content

 Turn more of your hard work as a business owner into retirement savings.
 Presented by Chase for Business.

-After another turbulent year in the markets, you may be feeling antsy about your retirement investments.
+New Year’s brings new opportunities.
+As we continue to see market fluctuations, you may be feeling antsy about your retirement investments.
 But past ups and downs have shown that chasing the markets is like chasing your tail: You can go around and around and never get anywhere.

 1. Know where you stand financially

-High inflation has negatively affected some households more than others.
+Inflation has negatively affected some households more than others.
 If you own your home outright or have a low-interest-rate mortgage, you may have a hedge against inflation, which can help your overall financial picture.
 However, if you’re a high earner who rents, finances an expensive vehicle or has credit card debt or a high-interest-rate mortgage, you’re likely to have been hit harder by rising prices and higher interest rates.

 2. Prepare for spending and income shocks

 It can be hard to prepare for something you hope never happens.
 But it’s important to know you have multiple safety nets.
-If you don’t have an emergency reserve of three to six months of personal expenses, consider mapping out a plan to get there.
+If you don’t have an emergency reserve of at least three to six months of personal expenses, consider mapping out a plan to get there.
 This reserve is one way to avoid dipping into your retirement savings when you hit a rough patch in life or business.

 3. Consider disability insurance